Photo by Alfa Photostudio / Shutterstock

 Dempsey believes thoughtful planning is critical to holiday baking.
 “Plan your day of cookie baking,” she said.
 “Lay out all ingredients ahead of time before mixing anything.
 Use Silpat baking mats or parchment paper for nonstick baking and easy cleanup.
 Many drop cookies lend themselves to being pre-scooped and frozen unbaked until needed, which is a great timesaver.”

-Sugar cookies are a perennial holiday favorite as they are nostalgic, delicious and fun to decorate.
+Sugar cookies are a just a classic Christmas cookie, a perennial holiday favorite as they are nostalgic, delicious and fun to decorate.

 YOU MAY ALSO LIKE: THE SWEET LIFE

-Karys Clancy of Clancy Creations in Kuna, Idaho enjoys creating edible art out of vanilla almond sugar cookies with royal icing using festive color palettes and simple designs.
+Karys Clancy of Clancy Creations in Kuna, Idaho enjoys a traditional Christmas cookie, creating edible art out of vanilla almond sugar cookies with royal icing using festive color palettes and simple designs.

 “Use shapes that can use the same color of icing on the design to minimize the number of colors you have to mix,” she suggested.